KDE/documentation-develop-kde-org/content/docs/getting-started/building/kdesrc-build-setup/index.md

 To recapitulate the essentials:

 1. You installed and configured git.
-2. You cloned kdesrc-build using git.
+2. You cloned kde-builder using git.
-3. You ran the initial setup for kdesrc-build.
+3. You ran the initial setup for kde-builder.

-Time to learn how to use kdesrc-build to build software from source code!
+Time to learn how to use kde-builder to build software from source code!